 Within each degree program there is an area of focused study called the major.
 The major consists of a series of related courses which allow students to develop both breadth and depth in a particular academic field.
 In the case of the Liberal Studies major, the program is designed to allow them to maximize the breadth of the program.
-Students undecided about their major participate in The Discovery Program in the first semester.
+Students undecided about their major participate in the FC110 course.